echaya/SiteRepo/site/pack/deps/opt/nvim-lspconfig/doc/configs.md

   ...
 })
 ```
-Sqls can be installed via `go get github.com/sqls-server/sqls`.
+Sqls can be installed via `go install github.com/sqls-server/sqls@latest`.
 Instructions for compiling Sqls from the source can be found at [sqls-server/sqls](https://github.com/sqls-server/sqls).

 Snippet to enable the language server:
 ```lua